Medicare.gov

 Who's eligible

-If you have a behavioral health condition like depression, anxiety, or another mental health condition.
+You must have a behavioral health condition like depression, anxiety, or another mental health condition.

 Costs